-There were two never events reported to Steis in October, a
+There were two never events reported to Steis in October, a diagnostic incident and a surgical incident.

-Strategic Executive Information System (StEIS) in October was five incidents, including the two never events.
-These The Trust unverified position for incidents reported to the patients with harm free care at 99.5% for October 2017 using the National safety thermometer tool.
+The Trust unverified position for incidents reported to the Strategic Executive Information System (StEIS) in October was five incidents, including the two never events.
+These